-You can also approve assets from the "Status" form; see the section "Checking an Asset's Approval Status," on page 136.
+You can also approve assets from the "Status" form; see the section "Checking an Asset's Approval Status," on page 211.

 - 1. If Content Server's interface is not already open, log in. - 2.
 Find the asset you want to approve for publishing and open its "Inspect" form: - If the asset is currently assigned to you to work on: - a) In the button bar, click My Work.

-Content Server displays the "My Work" view, showing the "My Assignments" list. - b) In the "My Assignments" list, navigate to the desired asset and click its name. - If the asset is not currently assigned to you to work on: - a) In the button bar, click Search. - b) In the "Search" form, click the asset type of the asset you want to find. - c) Enter the desired search criteria (if any) and click Search.
+Content Server displays the "My Work" view, showing the "My Assignments" list.

+- b) In the "My Assignments" list, navigate to the desired asset and click its name. - If the asset is not currently assigned to you to work on: - a) In the button bar, click Search. - b) In the "Search" form, click the asset type of the asset you want to find. - c) Enter the desired search criteria (if any) and click Search.

-For more information on searching, see the section "Finding Assets," on page 69.
+For more information on searching, see the section "Finding Assets," on page 83.

-- d) Scroll to the desired asset and click the asset's Inspect icon. - Content Server displays the asset's "Inspect" form. - 3.
-(Optional) To preview the asset before you approve it for publishing, click Preview in the action bar in the asset's "Inspect" form.
+d) Scroll to the desired asset and click the asset's Inspect icon.

+3. (Optional) To preview the asset before you approve it for publishing, click Preview in the action bar in the asset's "Inspect" form.